jonvis23/dsc-phase-1-project/README.md

 Which genre of movies have the highest gross income?<br>
 Which genre of movies have a higher average rating?<br>
 What is the relationship between the average rating and the gross income?<br>
-What is the domestic gross and foreign gross income by start year of the movies?<br>

 ## Data